-In this subsection, the effect of the updating time interval of the external forcing field is examined.
-The same experiments described in sections 3 and 4b were repeated, but the forcing fields were provided every 24 hours instead of every 6 hours.
+In this section, the effect of the updating time interval of the external forcing field is examined.
+The same experiments described in sections 3 and 4b were repeated, but the forcing fields were provided every 24 h instead of every 6 h.
 The experiments consist of various vertical resolutions in forcing fields; from the full 28 sigma levels to 17, 9, and 3 pressure levels (see Table 1).
-In order to simplify the study, we performed the downscaling with spectral nudging (SN) only.
-This set of experiments is referred to as "SN24h" hereafter.
-Comparing the white bars (INC) and gray bars (P2S) in Figure 8, it can be seen that the vertical incremental interpolation worked for the integrations using the 24-hourly forcing data, which was consistent with the previous results using the 6-hourly forcing data.
-However, the degree of the improvement was slightly smaller than the previous results.
+To simplify the study, we performed the downscaling with spectral nudging (SN) only.
+This set of experiments is referred to as SN24h hereinafter.
+Before examining the incremental time interpolation, we briefly checked the effect of incremental vertical interpolation for 24-hourly external forcing.
+In comparing the white bars (INC) and gray bars (P2S) in Fig. 8, it can be seen that the vertical incremental interpolation also worked well for the integrations using the 24-hourly forcing data, which was consistent with the previous results using the 6-hourly forcing data.
+The degree of the improvement was slightly smaller than the previous results.

-Incremental interpolation in time (INC-T) is performed by linearly interpolating the increments at 24 hours into 6 hourly intervals and adding it to the forecast at corresponding forecast hours.
-This set of experiments is named "SN24h6h".
-Note that the incremental interpolation in time (INC-T) is only meaningful to the data with fine vertical structure at full sigma levels including those processed by the vertical incremental interpolation.
+Incremental interpolation in time (INC-T) is performed by linearly interpolating the increments at 24 h into 6-hourly intervals and adding it to the forecast at corresponding forecast hours as shown in the equation below and schematically shown in Fig. 9: